 Our team works in crews of 5 including a designer, project manager, and our tradespeople.
 Although our name might imply we cover every home remodeling project imaginable, sometimes we recommend you go to specialists who can give you a better price than we can for the same quality of work.

-To learn more about this program, visit this page.
+To read more about this process, visit Saratoga’s design process webpage.

 To address statewide concerns surrounding housing shortage and environmental changes, Saratoga has joined a Bay Area wide initiative to streamline and incentive the construction of more housing by being more lenient on rezoning requests, reducing construction related fees, and reducing parking requirements.
 The city has taken steps such as transforming underutilized shopping malls and centers into affordable housing developments.

 The state of California has passed various laws that incentivize local city officials to expedite the approval process for ADU permitting requests and incentive the construction of ADUs to be rented out.
 A few great options we’ve seen are as follows:

 The present and near future looks bright for ADU construction especially considering the pricing home prices and rent rates around the Bay Area.
 To see a complete list of these programs and grants, visit California’s housing and community development webpage.

 Aside from the pro-housing initiatives, Saratoga also incentivizes energy efficient upgrades by providing 100% financing for up to 30 years through the CaliforniaFIRST PACE program.
 This financing is available for upgrades and renovations for HVAC systems, lighting, door, window, insulation, drought tolerant landscaping, EV charging stations, solar panels, wind turbines, and energy storage systems.

 PACE financing is a collateral based loan product so your credit score has no bearing on their qualification process.